Jq (programming language): History

+The original implementation of jq was in Haskell before being ported to the language C.

 Usage

 Command-line usage

-jq is typically used at the command line, and can be used with other command-line utilities, such as curl.
+jq is typically used at the command line and can be used with other command-line utilities, such as curl.
 Here is an example showing how the output of a curl command can be piped to a jq filter to determine the category names associated with this Wikipedia page: